Gardening Answers Knowledgebase

 So I think as long as you harvest your fruit, and don't let fruit ripen and drop into the bed, you can allow runners to produce new plants and they should be the same varieties as their parents.
 That being said, it's usually good to replace strawberry plants after a few years, just to keep disease problems down (the RHS link above says to replace every 3 years or so).

 I've had good luck with Shuksan (June-bearing), and I think I may have grown Tristar (ever-bearing) before, too.
 Washington State University Extension has an article which recommends these varieties and several others.
-Here is more from WSU about strawberries.
+Here is information from Oregon State University about growing strawberries.

 Oregon State University also has a thorough guide to growing strawberries which may be useful to you.